Nafisisty/MyBlue/README.md

 # MyBlue
 Bluetooth applicatin.
 Turns on the blutooth and show available devices.

+User need to manually go to settings and give the location permission.
+Otherwise, no available devices will show.

 The app has started.
 Bluetooth is turned off.
 No bluetooth icon showing in notification bar.
 ![](app/src/main/res/drawable/1.png)